-Please note that the personal statement and the one-page outline of your proposed research programme are two separate documents.
+Please note that the personal statement and the two-page outline of your proposed research programme are two separate documents.

 The personal/supporting statement is the cover letter of your application and when applying online you can either type it in the box available on our application system or upload it to the system as an attachment in the 'Applicant Document' section.
 The research proposal is your suggested research programme outline.

 Regarding the length of the personal statement, this is the same as a cover letter.
 It is advised to keep it short and succinct.
 Please note, if you type your supporting statement directly into the box on the online system, the length is limited to 2000 characters.

 A rule has not been set in respect of the exact number of years after PhD completion you can apply.
 If you believe you meet the essential criteria you are welcome to apply.